 HyRAM enforces an immutable link between values and the units that define them.
 Input values are stored in the International System of Units (SI).
 Conversions are performed implicitly by the system.
-Therefore, the application is able to present data in units preferred by the user or more relevant in problem context, while being able to pass data to the calculation algorithms in the expected units.
+Therefore, the application is able to present data in units preferred by the user or more relevant in problem context, while being able to pass data to the Python calculation algorithms in the expected SI units.
 Table 4.3 contains the convertible units currently available in HyRAM.
+Note that all pressure units are assumed to be absolute pressure, not gauge pressure.